Tufts Civic Semester

 - Reflect - In addition to their internship course, program participants have ample opportunities to reflect on their experiences, both individually and alongside their peers.
 Reflections are designed to help students grapple with their challenges, celebrate their accomplishments, and foster personal growth.

 - Return - When they return to the Tufts campus for the second semester of their first year, students come together for a short retreat to reconnect with Tufts and with each other before the start of classes.
 They also enroll in a spring semester advising course focused on academic and co-curricular campus resources, finding community at Tufts, and connecting their overseas experience to their Tufts education.
 Students will also live together in the same dorm so they can continue enjoying and strengthening the bonds formed abroad.

 Explore Civic Semester Locations

 We are excited to offer two vastly different but equally captivating locations for students to spend their Tufts Civic Semester.
 Urubamba, Peru, located among the mountains in the Sacred Valley of the Incas, offers breathtaking natural scenery and a close connection to indigenous history, arts, and culture.
 Students can work on sustainability, economic development, support for local artisans, community health for indigenous populations, and more.

 Students in bustling Thiès, Senegal will experience life off the tourist trail and learn about Senegalese culture, life in a small African city, and the city's rich connection to politics and the arts.
 Students can work on community & business development, community health, education, and more.

 Learn more about the locations and service opportunities:

-Urubamba, PeruSupport local communities or help preserve the environment at a place where indigenous food, arts, and culture are still part of daily life.
+Urubamba, PeruSupport local communities and hone your Spanish skills in a place where indigenous food, arts, and culture are still part of daily life.